amulyabashetty-source/nextrole-job-portal/README.md

 ## Why This Project

-This project demonstrates practical experience in building a **full-stack web application** using modern JavaScript and cloud services.
+This project demonstrates hands-on experience in building a scalable full-stack web application using modern JavaScript and cloud-based services.

 Key concepts implemented: